 First Appearance: Fantastic Four #45 (December 1965)

 Created millions of years ago by the scientists of the Kree Empire, the Inhumans were an experiment that grew to be so much more.
 Initially intended to unlock the problems with the Kree’s own evolutionary stagnation, these early humans were transformed into genetically superior Inhumans, who were granted powers by exposure to a mist secreted from Terrigen Crystals.
 For years, the Inhumans thrived in their own hidden society – the base of their power being the Inhuman City of Attilan.
-But after being discovered by the explorers known as the Fantastic Four, the Inhumans begun to take their place amongst the superhuman community, lead by their silent king, Black Bolt, whose voice could destroy all around him, his prehensile haired queen Medusa, Medusa’s sister Crystal who can manipulate the elements, the martial artist Karnak, the amphibious Triton, the hoofed Gorgon and their teleporting dog Lockjaw.
-Over the years, they have faced threats from both inside their insular society, such as Black Bolt’s mischievous brother Maximus, and out, such as when the Mad Titan Thanos attacked their city, forcing Black Bolt to unleash the Terrigen mists across the Earth, allowing countless new Inhumans to rise up and leading his family into a new age of Inhumanity.
+But after being discovered by the explorers known as the Fantastic Four, the Inhumans begun to take their place amongst the superhuman community, lead by their silent king, Black Bolt, whose voice could destroy all around him, his prehensile haired queen Medusa, Medusa’s element manipulating sister Crystal, the martial artist Karnak, the amphibious Triton, the hoofed Gorgon and their teleporting dog Lockjaw.
+Over the years, their race has faced threats from both inside their insular society, such as Black Bolt’s mischievous brother Maximus, and out, such as when the Mad Titan Thanos attacked their city, forcing Black Bolt to unleash the Terrigen mists across the Earth, allowing countless new Inhumans to rise up and leading his family into a new age of Inhumanity.

 WHAT’s THE STORY?